mesosphere/dcos-docs-site/pages/1.13/administering-clusters/repo/package-registry/operating/planning/index.md

 }' > registry-options.json
 ```

 The default configuration sets the secrets for the service account for the DC/OS Package Registry to be stored in `registry-private-key` in the DC/OS Secret Store.
-Moreover,   If that is not the case please replace `registry-private-key` with the correct filename.
+If that is not the case, replace `registry-private-key` with the correct filename.

 <p class="message--note"><strong>NOTE: </strong>You must override the value for the properties <code>bucket</code>, <code>path</code> and <code>endpoint</code> to match the S3 configuration.</p>